Last Updated on January 31, 2021

-Hire a car and visit the Cotswolds or the Lake District
+Hire a car to visit the Cotswolds or the Lake District

 England has a fantastic train system and plenty of good bus connections, but there are a few places where it pays off to have a car, such as a trip to the Cotswolds with its scenic little villages and rolling hills.Already in the 1960s designated as an ‘Area of Outstanding Natural Beauty’, the Cotswolds are one of the most popular places to visit in England, and only a short 2-hour car ride from London, they make for a perfect weekend getaway if you hire a car.